Johanfer12/JohanferDash/README.md

 ## License

-This project is licensed under the MIT License.
+This work is licensed under a Creative Commons Attribution 4.0 International License.
 See the `LICENSE` file for more details.